indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 That might explain why many of us knew this quote only half in childhood, "a jack of all trades is a master of none" & we took it as some doctrine, only to find out that the full quote was "a jack of all trades is a master of none, but often times better than a master of one".

-## Opening our eyes to the failure of the education system
+## Opening our eyes to the failure of the modern education system
 To know the fallacy of a system, one must have a knowledge of the system.
 This is where the divisive modern education comes in & really shines through.
 The syllabus isn't completely at fault, atleast in terms of history.
 If someone manages to read everything of every subject from just the NCERT books, they will develop a systemic understanding, that would go under the lines & beneath the pretty words of newspapers & media.